mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 ```

 Now that we have this function written in a tail recursive way,
-we can actually remove the recursion altogether:
+we can actually remove the recursion altogether following a simple recipe:

 ```py
 def factorial(n):